DJANG2024/MKDocsMaterial/docs/Troubleshooting.md

 - Incorrect or missing GitHub credentials, authentication issues, or Git configuration errors.
 - Ensure your GitHub credentials are correctly set up in VS Code.
 Your Github can be linked through the VS Code Settings

+- Hotkeys Not Working after set-up
+- There may be key conflicts if you set up more than one actions for a same set of hotkeys.